Off-Air and Online Video Content Recording and Use

 Guidelines

-1. Guideline Compliance.
-All off-air recording of television broadcast programming must comply with Copyright Law of the United States of America (Title 17).
+Guideline Compliance: All use of television broadcast programming and online video content must comply with the Copyright Law of the United States of America (Title 17).

 References